 Please call Amber Middleton at 1-608-295-3424, for more information.

 The levels of investment are divided up like layers of a food forest.
 Each layer has a role in maintaining the success and livelihood of the whole community.

 White Clover is grown at the RGFP as ground cover.
 It acts as temporary protection against erosion and drought to maintain fertile soils.
 The Ground Clover level of investment supports volunteer work days.
 Like protective ground cover, our volunteers are the front line support in maintaining the land.

 Comfrey, used as an herbaceous layer, has a special role in maintaining the natural community as it supports species diversity.
-Investing in the this level supports incubator farmer curriculum and trainings.
+Investing at this level supports incubator farmer curriculum and training.
 It helps us grow a new generation of regenerative market farmers.

-Shrubs provide an added layer of foliage in the understory that protects the soil from erosion and provides shelter and food for birds and small animals.
+Currants provide an added layer of foliage in the under story that protects the soil from erosion, and provides shelter and food for birds and small animals.
 The leaf litter also promotes soil fertility.
 Currants are one of the primary shrub-layer plants at the RGFP.
 As an investor at the Currants level, you are growing the RGFP Environmental Education Initiative, which teaches children across the San Luis Valley to become stewards of our local food system.